MicrosoftDocs/azure-docs/articles/partner-solutions/new-relic/new-relic-troubleshoot.md

 ### Logs not being emitted to New Relic

 Only resource types listed in the list of [supported categories](/azure/azure-monitor/essentials/resource-logs-categories), emit logs to New Relic through the integration.
-To verify whether the resource is emitting logs to New Relic, navigate to [Azure diagnostic setting](/azure/azure-monitor/platform/diagnostic-settings) for the specific resource and verify that there's a New Relic diagnostic setting.
+To verify whether the resource is emitting logs to New Relic, navigate to [Azure diagnostic setting](/azure/azure-monitor/platform/diagnostic-settings) for that resource.
+Then, verify that there's a New Relic diagnostic setting.

 ### Install extension/ Uninstall extension on Virtual Machines inactive